-Lansweeper data, reports and settings are stored in a database, which is hosted in either SQL Compact or SQL Server.
-If you install Lansweeper under SQL Server, by performing an Advanced Install, and the connection to your SQL Server installation is lost at some point, you may encounter errors like the ones below.
+Lansweeper data, reports and settings are stored in a database.
+Your database is hosted in either the Microsoft SQL Compact, Microsoft SQL LocalDB or Microsoft SQL Server database server.
+If you install Lansweeper under SQL LocalDB or SQL Server and the connection to your SQL instance is lost at some point, you may encounter errors like the ones below.

-The errors below indicate that Lansweeper is unable to locate the SQL Server instance hosting your Lansweeper database.
+The errors below indicate that Lansweeper is unable to locate the SQL instance hosting your Lansweeper database.
 It's important to note that this does not point to database corruption or an issue with the database itself.
 Though there are many possible causes for a loss of SQL connectivity, below are some troubleshooting steps you can try to resolve the issue.
-Some of these steps must be performed within SQL Server Management Studio.
-If SQL Server Management Studio was not installed along with your SQL Server instance, we recommend downloading it online.
-(You will need to perform a search for the Management Studio that's compatible with your particular edition and version of SQL Server.)
+The article is divided into steps for the SQL LocalDB and steps for the SQL Server database server.
+You can verify which database server you are using with the ConfigEditor tool or in the Lansweeper web console.

-To resolve the above errors, do the following:
+To resolve the SQL connection errors if your database server is SQL Server, do the following:

 - Stop the Lansweeper Server service in Windows Services

 - Stop your web server service in Windows Services.
-Your web server service is either World Wide Web Publishing Service (IIS) or IIS Express.
+Your web server service is either IIS Express or World Wide Web Publishing Service (IIS).

 - Make sure the SQL Server and SQL Server Browser services are running at all times on the server hosting your SQL instance.- Right-click one of the services in Windows Services.- Select the Properties menu item.- Set the service's startup type to Automatic in the resulting popup and hit OK.- Right-click the service and select Start, if the service is not already started.